You may have a loved one with chronic medical conditions that requires a lot of dependancy. Perhaps it requires a full-time caretaker.

 Get more help

-Whether it’s you, a loved one or another professional, be sure to offer additional help to the caretaker.
-This will give the caretaker time off to rest and recuperate.
+Whether it’s you, a loved one or another professional, be sure to offer additional help to the caregiver.
+This will give the caregiver time off to rest and recuperate.
 As we all know from our own professional lives, a little vacation does the body well.
-The same holds true for caretakers.
+The same holds true for anyone taking care of our loved ones.

 Attend support groups

 You’re not in this alone.
 There’s a whole community of people just like you.
 People who have a loved one in need of full-time assistance.
 Join these groups, get to know the people and use them as support for you and your situation.
-And encourage the caretaker to join you.
+And encourage the caretaker to join a support group, too.

 What a personal injury attorney can do about elderly abuse